-Typically when the knee cap is not tracking properly it is tracking laterally, or tracking to the outside of the knee.
-And then strengthening the quadriceps, ideally strengthening the inside (the VMO, vastus medialis obliquus) in order to get the kneecap back into alignment.
+And typically when the knee cap is not tracking properly, it’s tracking laterally, or to the outside of the knee.
+And then strengthening the quadriceps, ideally strengthening the inside, the VMO, the inside of the quadriceps, in order to get the kneecap back into alignment.
 Also looking at the feet is important to make sure that if the person has any flat feet or hyperpronation of the feet, that gets addressed as well so that the mechanics get restored throughout the entire kinetic chain.

-While the hallmark of treating patellofemoral syndrome really is addressing the biomechanics, as you’re going through physical therapy, if the pain is getting in the way of getting better or participating in physical therapy, then there are oral medications that one can take in order to help with the pain of some of the inflammation.
+While the hallmark of treating patellofemoral syndrome really is addressing the biomechanics, as you’re going through physical therapy, if the pain is getting in the way of somebody getting better with physical therapy or being able to participate with physical therapy, then there are oral medications that one can take in order to help with the pain of some of the inflammation.

-There are topical prescription medications like Voltaren gel, Pennsaid, Flector Patch, which are basically topical diclofenac, topical non-steroidal anti-inflammatory drugs like Advil® or Aleve.
-These diffuse right through the skin, and that can be somewhat helpful as well with patellofemoral syndrome.
-It’s not going to fix it, because again, we really need to address the mechanics, but it can help along the way.
+There are topical prescription medications like Voltaren gel, or Pennsaid, or Flector Patch, that are basically topical diclofenac, or topical non-steroidal anti-inflammatory drugs, like Advil® or Aleve.
+And it just diffuses right through the skin, and that can be somewhat helpful as well with patellofemoral.
+It’s not going to fix it, because again, we really need to address the mechanics in order to really get ti better, but it can help along the way.

-In a similar vein, one can do different kinds of injections like hyaluronic acid injections, which is basically putting some joint fluid into the joint in order to help lubricate the joint, which again is not going to fix the biomechanics but can help open this window of opportunity during which the patient can participate more fully with physical therapy and break through a plateau in order to really make a full recovery.
+And in a similar vein, one can do different kinds of injections like the hyaluronic acid injections, which is basically putting some joint fluid into the joint in order to help lubricate the joint, which again is not going to fix the biomechanics but can help open up this window of opportunity during which the patient can participate more fully with physical therapy and sort of break through a plateau in order to really make a full recovery.